agile-lab-dev/witboost-terraform-scaffold/docs/HLD.md

 - the `updateAcl` request is translated to an `apply` operation of the acl submodule on Terraform side
 - the `provision` request doesn't touch the acl module.
 - the `unprovision`, which destroys the main module, also destroys the acl module
+- the `validate`, which applies a `plan` of the main module, also calls a `validate` on the acl module

 ### Principal mapping